wengwanjiang/ReAlign/README.md

 > **TL;DR:** We propose **ReAlign**, a *plug-and-play reward-guided alignment strategy* for text-to-motion generation, which explicitly enhances both semantic consistency and motion realism throughout the denoising process.

-This repository offers the official Pytorch code for this paper.
-The code will be released before the conference of AAAI-26.
+This repository offers the official code for this paper.

 If you have any questions, feel free to contact Wanjiang Weng (wjweng@seu.edu.cn) or Xiaofeng Tan (xiaofengtan@seu.edu.cn).